ImShivraj/ImShivraj/README.md

 ### About Me

-<b>My Hello Stranger 👋, I am Shivraj Goswami, a teenager from India 🇮🇳 .
+<b>Hello Stranger 👋, I am Shivraj Goswami, a teenager from India 🇮🇳 .
 I am an opensource and startup ethusiast.
 I love to help people and make their lives better with my ideas turned products.

 </b>